John Edward Swindler: Execution

-A legislative act in 1983 made lethal injection the only method of execution in Arkansas.
+A 1983 state law made lethal injection the only method of execution in Arkansas.
 However, inmates who had been sentenced to death before the legislation was adopted were allowed to choose between lethal injection and electrocution.
 When Charles Laverne Singleton chose lethal injection, Swindler earned the distinction of being the last inmate to die in Arkansas' electric chair.

 Swindler refused to choose between lethal injection and the electric chair, according to the Arkansas Department of Correction.
 By not choosing, Swindler effectively selected electrocution.
 Warden David White said Swindler might have wanted the notoriety of being the last Arkansas inmate to die in the electric chair.
 His was also the only execution in the new electric chair constructed by the state in the 1970s.